rsa17826/25000-pyramid/readme.md

 - the scoresheet will add each players scores and display each players totals and rank them accordingly
 - the scoresheet has icons for 1st, 2nd, and 3rd place

+- when adding custom word lists make sure that each word is on its own line inside a file called BOX_NAME.txt inside the selected folder